'Tis the Season... for Christmas traditions!

 Giving back holiday traditions

-26. Find a giving tree that allows you to sponsor a family in need or purchase toys for children in need.
+25. Volunteer your time as a family at a soup kitchen or a food bank that hands out food to families in need.26.
+Find a giving tree that allows you to sponsor a family in need or purchase toys for children in need.
 Go shopping for the items together and donate them.

 27. Start a canned food drive in your neighborhood or at your child's school.
 Ask neighbors to donate canned and non-perishable foods, then donate them to a food bank.